lvmthin(7) — Linux manual page

 allocated as they are written.
 Because of this, a thin

-provisioned LV is given a virtual size, and can then be much
+provisioned LV has a virtual size that can be much larger than

-larger than physically available storage.
-The amount of physical
+the available physical storage.
+The amount of physical storage

-storage provided for thin provisioned LVs can be increased later
+provided for thin provisioned LVs can be increased later as the

 Blocks in a standard LV are allocated (during creation) from the